-IT recruiters tell me that nothing irks them more than an IT executive that does not include website or social media links on their resume.
+IT recruiters tell me that nothing irks them more than an IT executive that does not include a website or social media links on their resume.
 I am told that a CIO or upcoming IT Executive that has very little to no presence on the internet, or worse, a poor presence on the web, demonstrates that either they are not a lover of technology or that they are a poor promoter of themselves.

-When compiling your CIO resume, be sure that you showcase your corporate contributions to top line, expense line items, workflow productivity and the bottom line.
-Graduate from citing specific tactical skills and responsibilities, that can be common in a staff-level or middle management information technology resume, to outlining initiatives where you have added value and projects that you have led to achieve results.
+When compiling your CIO resume, be sure that you showcase your corporate contributions to the top line, expense line items, workflow productivity, and the bottom line.
+Graduate from citing specific tactical skills and responsibilities, that can be common in a staff-level or middle management information technology resume, to outlining initiatives where you have added value and projects that you have led to achieving results.
 The key with a CIO resume, as with all c-level resumes is to include the long-range effects of your work in addition to the short-term results.
 You want to show how you can strategize on the big picture and cause movement with what is directly in front of you.

 Don’t have readers get lost in your resume with a list of systems, software, hardware and applications in which you have expertise.
 Your CIO executive resume will be read by technical and non-technical types and you must cater to both audiences.
 We know you have impressive credentials and achievements, but don’t let the metrics overshadow your human capital accomplishments.
-Outline how you incorporated technology and human capital to drive workflow productivity, revenues and profits for the business.
+Outline how you incorporated technology and human capital to drive workflow productivity, revenues, and profits for the business.

 Effective IT Executives not only manage technology, but they successfully manage people to manage technology to bring results.
-Successful CIOs set up deals, influence key decision makers, nurture vendor relationships, possess sharp negotiation skills and attract key talent.
+Successful CIOs set up deals, influence key decision-makers, nurture vendor relationships, possess sharp negotiation skills and attract key talent.
 Do not lose sight of the importance of your people skills contributing to your past and future success.

 Reframing it, however, to showcase your accomplishments in a way that is digestible for the prospective employer is always preferred.
-If you saved $7 Million dollars on one initiative within a $125 Million dollar employer, but now you are applying to a $18 Million firm, you may be perceived as being overqualified for this next position.
+If you saved $7 Million dollars on one initiative within a $125 Million dollar employer, but now you are applying to an $18 Million firm, you may be perceived as being overqualified for this next position.
 Either choose achievements that are within the fiscal scope of the prospective company, or consider using percentages to outline your accomplishments.
 Another tactic to use is to focus on downplaying or highlighting the size of regional budgets, global budgets, business lines, or other business entity sizes to match the prospects.

-Outline your technical and human capital achievements in universal language and not just financial jargon.
+Outline your technical and human capital achievements in a universal language and not just financial jargon.
 Appeal to the many types of audiences by whom your resume will be read.
 You may be most comfortable speaking in acronyms or technical vernacular, but not all CEOs and executive hiring teams are aware of techspeak.
 I suggest that you speak about technology in approachable terms to be understood by many types of executive management.
 This will demonstrate your ability to work with non-technical types in a subliminal manner.

-The content in your resume, social media profiles and communications should be congruent with your personality, beliefs and work style, while still meeting the needs of the prospective employer.
+The content in your resume, social media profiles, and communications should be congruent with your personality, beliefs and work style, while still meeting the needs of the prospective employer.
 Ensure your resume will be in line with the person who shows up on the interview.
 Always be who you are on paper, online and in person.